Is there a link between the Covid vaccine and fertility? With all the conflicting info out there, it can be difficult to tell. We’re here to help.

 In very rare cases, blood clots happen—an outcome that is being monitored very closely by the medical community.

-But rumours that any of these vaccines impact fertility do not have any scientific basis.
+But rumors that any of these vaccines impact fertility do not have any scientific basis.

 Can Covid-19 vaccines cause male fertility problems?